-Join Chris Mattia for an in-depth discussion in this video Models for teaching with WordPress, part of WordPress in the Classroom.
+Join Chris Mattia for an in-depth discussion in this video Models for teaching with WordPress, part of WordPress for Education.

 - Now let's talk about some Models for Teaching and Learning with WordPress.
 To begin, let's first talk about the relationship between WordPress and your Learning Management System.
 As you build your course, there's two primary types of content you're going to have.
 Content, that's okay for it to be open and available to the outside world and content that you need to keep secured and locked away and not available publicly out on the internet.
 The relationship is the setup by your Class Site.
 Now we can use WordPress to be able to create our Class Site and we can also use WordPress to house our Open Content but we can also use our Learning Management System to manage all of the Secured Content.